CamRaff/Crafftys-Farm_MP2/README.md

 ### Favicons

-The title image used in this site were acquired using the [Favicon](https://favicon.io/favicon-converter/).
+The browser tab image used in this site were acquired using the [Favicon](https://favicon.io/favicon-converter/).

 ## Fonts